Diderot-Language/examples/unicode/README.md

   gives you a scalar, but `∇×` applied to a 3D vector field gives you another 3D vector field.
 * For consistency, `∇` is used even for fields on a 1-D domain, which unfortunately defies the expectation that `∇` somehow generates a vector.
 Currently Diderot does not have a different notation for differentation over a 1-D domain.
-A single tick mark `'` is not very legible, and `'` is a valid character in an identifier.